 Buddhism and Meditation

 Meditation allows the mind to focus on the present moment and achieve an inner state of calmness.
-Meditation is an essential practice to most Buddhists as they seek within for the truth and understanding of Buddha’s teachings.
+Use the Buddha Crystal Figurine to meditate and connect with your Higher Self.
+An essential practice to most Buddhists, meditation allows them to seek within for the truth and understanding of Buddha’s teachings.
 Moreover, they seek enlightenment, or Nirvana which is freedom from ceaseless suffering and being fully alive and present in one’s life.

 Use the Buddha Crystal Figurine to sit in stillness and peace while meditating and pausing for a few moments of introspection.
 Additionally, light a candle and cleanse your space with Sage to clear out negative energy and bring harmony.